tobiamoo1/Sales-Data-Analysis/README.md

 # Sales-Data-Analysis
-The aim of this project is to analyse sales data to uncover insights that can guide business decisions and uncover new opportunities
+The aim of this project is to analyse sales data of a company to uncover insights that can guide business decisions and uncover new opportunities.

-To achieve this, analysis of sales data from a company was conducted using Tableau.
-The data was imported, cleaned and analysed and then visualisations were created to communicate the findings.
+To achieve this, analysis of sales data from the company was conducted using Tableau.
+The data was imported, cleaned and analysed using unions, pivots, blends, and joins.
+Calculated fields were also created and aggregation applied to show SUM functions.
+Then a storyboard was created to include all the visualisations created.
+That storyboard was uploaded from Tableau Public Desktop Edition to the Tableau Public website.

-The dataset are the Combined Sales Data, Sales, Customers, Monthly Sales Targets, 2023 & 2024 Sales, Pivoted Monthly Sales, and Products files.
+The dataset used were the Combined Sales Data, Sales, Customers, Monthly Sales Targets, 2023 & 2024 Sales, Pivoted Monthly Sales, and Products files.

+Tools used were Tableau Public Desktop Edition, Tableau Public website.